Solvents in the CBD Extraction Process: Why IPA?

 When determining which solvent is best for an extraction process, there are many different factors that should be taken into consideration.
 Solvents can be recycled, and while reusable material is a great way to keep costs down, it’s also a way to limit hazardous waste.

 Mile High Labs uses USP grade IPA, which has an excellent safety profile and multiple medical uses.
 In fact, it’s likely that you can find IPA in your home at this very moment.
+It’s the base for rubbing-alcohol, and it’s also used in many lotions and cosmetics.

 Additionally, IPA is a scalable option because it’s common and affordable, which makes it accessible.
 Due to the scale at which Mile High Labs extracts, it’s necessary for us to use a solvent that is both affordable and accessible, as well as safe and effective.